aolivine/JsonifyPro/README.md

-JSON Formatting Tool
+# JSON Formatting Tool

 A local JSON formatting tool similar to json.cn, supporting syntax highlighting, folding and expanding, validation, and more.

-Features
+## Features
-✅ JSON formatting and beautification
+- ✅ JSON formatting and beautification

-✅ Syntax highlighting
+- ✅ Syntax highlighting

-✅ Collapse/expand functionality
+- ✅ Collapse/expand functionality

-✅ JSON validation and error reporting
+- ✅ JSON validation and error reporting

-✅ Compression and escaping functions
+- ✅ Compression and escaping functions

-✅ Local operation, ensuring data security
+- ✅ Local operation, ensuring data security

-✅ Responsive design
+- ✅ Responsive design

-✅ Shortcut key support
+- ✅ Shortcut key support
+- ✅ Line numbers display for input and output JSON
+- ✅ Select a key and copy its JSON subtree** (copy selected node feature)

-Installation and Usage
+## Installation and Usage

-Direct Open (Recommended)
+### Direct Open (Recommended)
-Download all files to the same directory
+1. Download all files to the same directory

-Open index.html in your browser or access it via http://localhost/index.html
+2. Open `index.html` in your browser or access it via `http://localhost/index.html`

-Project Image
+## Project Image

 ![项目示例图片](./images/example.jpg)

+---

 # JSON格式化工具